Sleep apnea is a serious condition, and managing it often involves an interdisciplinary approach, including dental sleep medicine.

 • CPAP: Continuous positive airway pressure is still considered the gold standard for sleep apnea treatment.
 When tolerated and properly used, it can achieve superb results for patients.
 However, since about half of patients prescribed CPAP do not use it long-term, it’s important to explain CPAP alternatives.

-• Oral appliance therapy: Oral appliance therapy, a key component of dental sleep medicine, is an excellent primary treatment option for patients with mild to moderate obstructive sleep apnea.
+• Oral appliance therapy: Oral appliance therapy (OAT), a key component of dental sleep medicine, is an excellent primary treatment option for patients with mild to moderate obstructive sleep apnea.
 It also serves as a valuable secondary treatment for those with severe obstructive sleep apnea who cannot tolerate CPAP.
 As of 2023, one oral appliance has even received FDA clearance for the treatment of severe sleep apnea, highlighting its effectiveness within the field of dental sleep medicine.

 • Lifestyle modification: Changing lifestyle factors like sleeping position, alcohol use, BMI, and exercise level can all positively impact a patient’s sleep apnea.
 Lifestyle modification is only a good standalone treatment for mild and asymptomatic sleep apnea but is a good adjunctive therapy for all sleep apnea patients.